Azure/ADX-in-a-Day-Lab1/README.md

 ---
 #### Task 8: Aggregations and string operations 🎓
-Write a query to find out how many records have deviceId starting with 'x'. <br>
+Write a query to find out how many records have 'azure' in repo name. <br>
-Write another query to find out how many records have deviceId starting with 'x', per device ID (aggregated by deviceId).</br>
+Write another query to find out how many records have 'azure' in repo name per Event Type (aggregated by Type).</br>
 Example result for the second query:</br>
 <img src="/assets/images/count_by.png" width="250">